7 Things I Wish I Did Earlier When Scaling My LinkedIn Account

 Show how you and your company can help people.

-Your LinkedIn profile is your landing page.
+Your LinkedIn profile is your landing page — just like a personal brand website.
 Instead of showing your job title in the headline and experience in the about section, show how you and your company can help people.
 Doing this will lead to Search Engine Optimization SEO on your profile.

 Focus on providing value, not on soft skills

 You don’t need soft skills and selling to make money on LinkedIn.
-If you can provide value, get straight to hard selling.
+If you can provide value through a lighthouse strategy, get straight to hard selling.
 Don’t waste time.

 We closed a $300k deal with a generic message promising irresistible results.